swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

     _ byteOrder: ByteOrder
   ) where T: ConvertibleToBytes & BitwiseCopyable & FixedWidthInteger

-  /// Appends to the span as elements of a specific type.
-  ///
-  /// There must be at least `n * MemoryLayout<T>.stride` bytes
-  /// available in the span.
-  ///
-  /// Inside the closure, initialize elements by appending to `typedSpan`.
-  /// After the closure returns, the number of bytes initialized will be
-  /// correctly updated.
-  ///
-  /// If the closure throws an error, the bytes for the elements appended
-  /// until that point will remain initialized.
-  ///
-  /// - Parameters:
-  ///   - n: The number of `T` elements to initialize.
-  ///   - type: The type of the elements to store.
-  ///   - initializer: A closure that initializes new elements.
-  ///     - Parameters:
-  ///       - typedSpan: An `OutputSpan` over enough bytes to initialize
-  ///         the specified number of additional elements.
-  @_lifetime(copy self)
-  mutating func append<T, E: Error>(
-    elementCount n: Int,
-    as type: T.Type,
-    initializingWith initializer:
-      (_ typedSpan: inout OutputSpan<T>) throws(E) -> Void
-  ) throws(E) where T: ConvertibleToBytes & BitwiseCopyable

   /// Accesses the byte at the specified offset in the span.
   ///
   /// - Parameter byteOffset: The offset of the byte to access. `byteOffset`